DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/09n-compose-using-profile.markdown

 {% gist page.gist "09n-assign-profile.docker-compose.yaml" %}

-Here the services `frontend` and `phpmyadmin` are assigned to the profiles `frontend` and `debug` respectively and as such are only started when their respective profiles are enabled.
+Here the services `webapp` and `phpmyadmin` are assigned to the profiles `frontend` and `debug` respectively and as such are only started when their respective profiles are enabled.

 Services without a profiles attribute will always be enabled, i.e. in this case running `docker-compose up` would only start `backend` and `db`.